-This is the logo I adopted when I originally set up my own business as an environmental Engineer.
+I adopted the Penrose Triangle when I originally set up my own business as an environmental engineer.
 When I decided to create The Enviro Engineer website, I kept the same logo.

-On paper, or currently computer aided design software of new engineering projects can often appear feasible.
-However, once the designs reach the shop floor any failures can soon show up.
-Looking at the Penrose Triangle at first it appears very logical, but just like some engineering design once it is converted from a 2D image into a real object any shortcomings will appear.
-This is one of the reasons when I was considering a logo I decided on this impossible triangle.
-Its appearance reflects some of the problems facing design engineers and scientists every day.
+On paper, or currently, computer-aided design software of new engineering projects can often appear feasible.
+However, once the designs reach the shop floor, any failures can soon show up.
+At first the Penrose Triangle appears very logical, just like some engineering design.
+However, once the engineering design becomes a physical structure, any design shortcomings will appear.
+This is one of the reasons when I was considering a logo, I decided on this impossible triangle.
+Its appearance reflects some problems facing design engineers and scientists every day.
 I also like optical illusions.

-The Penrose triangle, also known as the Penrose tribar was created in 1934 by a Swedish artist Oscar Reutersvärd, who was born in Stockholm, Sweden in 1915.
-He was a graphic artist who pioneered the art of producing 3D drawings that appeared feasible, but could not be physically constructed.
+The Swedish artist Oscar Reutersvärd created the Penrose triangle also known as the Penrose tribar in 1934.
+He was born in Stockholm, Sweden in 1915.
+A graphic artist, he pioneered the art of producing 3D drawings that appeared feasible, but whose physical construction was not possible.

 Both Lionel Penrose and his son, Rodger Penrose, a mathematician, devised and popularized the image in the 1950s.
 Various attempts have been made to create the triangle in the real world.
 One example is the construction of a landmark on East Parade & Plaint Street, State Route 66, East Perth, WA 6004, Australia.
 The co-ordinates of the landmark are 31°57’05.6” S 115°52’37.0” E. Artists have also used the impossible triangle in their work, not least the Dutch graphic artist Maurits Cornelis Escher, who included similar optical illusions in his work the “Waterfall” and “Ascending and Descending”.